Wellington Culinary Events Trust

 Mike annually attends international industry events, including; The NRA Hotel and Restaurant Show Chicago and The European Foodservice Summit Zurich - This summit is attended by 250 European foodservice operators and is a future think tank and congress for the restaurant industry.

-Sarah is the CEO of the Wellington Culinary Events Trust and Festival Director of New Zealand's largest and tastiest culinary festival, Visa Wellington On a Plate (Visa WOAP).
+Sarah is the CEO of the WCET and Festival Director of New Zealand's largest and tastiest culinary festival, Visa WOAP.
 In this capacity she is also Event Director of Beervana, the Road to Beervana and Highball.

 The WCET was formed in February 2014 with the principle objective "to promote Wellington city and region as the premium New Zealand food and beverage destination".
 This ensures that the trust’s focus is on a year-round proposition – building the Visa WOAP festival offering, attracting more out-of-town visitors to this now month-long event, and developing further opportunities to support Wellington’s culinary offer 365 days per year.

 Helping "tell NZ’s food story" is hugely important to Sarah and she has been fortunate enough to have been invited to speak to a number of conferences around the world sharing her thoughts and experiences on the role that food tourism plays in a country's branding and positioning.
 In this capacity, she is an Executive Member of Eat New Zealand, a collective of New Zealand's chefs, producers, media, tourism and event operators, who have all been inspired to create a national platform to promote and champion our best food, drink, and culinary tourism opportunities.

 Prior to this Sarah spent 6 1/2 years as General Manager, Marketing at Positively Wellington Tourism (now WellingtonNZ), one of the largest regional tourism organizations in New Zealand.